MileHacker Logo

 • Hours: Non-Muslim visitors enter during specific guided tour times, outside of prayer hours.
 Check current schedule online.

-• Fees: Entrance fee for non-Muslims is approximately 130 MAD, includes guided tour.
+• Fees: Entrance fee for non-Muslims is around 130 MAD, includes guided tour.

 • Guided Options: Tours are compulsory and conducted by official mosque guides in multiple languages (English, French, Spanish, German).